ifoxfoot/fqacalc/README.md

 <!-- badges: end -->

-This package provides functions for calculating Floristic Quality Assessment (FQA) metrics using regional Floristic Quality Assessment databases that have been approved by the US Army Corps of Engineers.
+This package provides functions for calculating Floristic Quality Assessment (FQA) metrics using regional FQA databases that have been reviewed and certified by the U.S. Army Corps of Engineers (USACE).
+These databases are stored in a sister R package, ‘fqadata’.
+Both packages were developed for the USACE by the U.S. Army Engineer Research and Development Center’s Environmental Laboratory.

 ## Installation